hby/hby.github.io/_posts/2015-11-29-a-repl-story.md

 {% endhighlight %}

 I have found that not all REPL environments honor this.
 Could be something I've done wrong, though.

+__[UPDATE:__ I must have done something wrong, as I suspected.
+I went back to try this out and these setting are being honored.
+I've only tried them out in Cursive but have no reason to believe they don't work everywhere.__]__

 But even if they do, I wanted more flexibility than they provide.
 However, they are good to know about and setting values for them does make a good safety measure in case you do stumble across some data that is larger than you thought.